1997-2001 Honda CR250 – Top End Rebuild – Introduction

 Rebuild Supplies

-Aside from basic parts cleaners and shop towels, you will need molybdenum grease and lithium grease for installation.1997 - 2001 Honda CR250 - Top End Rebuild Supplies - Molybdenum Grease Lithium Grease You can find molybdenum grease in the tube at any auto store, but I like to use this Yamalube moly grease simply because the squeeze tube is super convenient.Yamalube Molybdenum Grease Tube Tip As far as assembly lubricant, I like to use Lucas Assembly Lube.
-It’s not critical, but I already have it, and I like to use it, but you can get away with 2-stroke oil mixed 1 to 1 with transmission fluid.
+Aside from essential parts cleaners and shop towels, you will need molybdenum grease and lithium grease for installation.1997 - 2001 Honda CR250 - Top End Rebuild Supplies - Molybdenum Grease Lithium Grease You can find molybdenum grease in the tube at any auto store, but I like to use this Yamalube moly grease simply because the squeeze tube is super convenient.Yamalube Molybdenum Grease Tube Tip As far as assembly lubricant, I want to use Lucas Assembly Lube.
+It’s not critical, but I already have it, and I like to use it.
+You can get away with 2-stroke oil mixed 1 to 1 with transmission fluid.

 Top End Rebuild Parts

-As a general rule, I never buy parts before I start, unless it’s a mandatory replacement like gaskets and O-rings.
+As a general rule, I never buy parts before I start unless they are mandatory replacements, like gaskets and O-rings.

-For example, unless you are dead set on installing an aftermarket piston, hold off of buying one until you get a look at your old one.
-If it’s undamaged and within spec, you can reuse it with new rings and pin clips.
+For example, unless you are dead set on installing an aftermarket piston, hold off on buying one until you look at your old one.
+If it’s undamaged and within specs, you can reuse it with new rings and pin clip.

 You will need a gasket set (I am using the Tusk Complete Top End Gasket Kit), cylinder alignment dowels(Honda OEM), and an O-Ring for the exhaust valve cap (also Honda OEM).